dimzachar/xGoals-mlops/README.md

 </details>

-# Data
+## Data

 The primary source of this data is a significant contribution to the field of soccer analytics, known as the [Soccer match event dataset](https://figshare.com/collections/Soccer_match_event_dataset/4415000/2).

-This dataset contains event data for various tournaments, including the European Championship and the World Cup, allowing for a detailed analysis of shots and their likelihood of resulting in goals. and is a significant contribution to the field of soccer analytics.
+This dataset contains event data for various tournaments, including the European Championship and the World Cup, allowing for a detailed analysis of shots and their likelihood of resulting in goals.

 Soccer analytics has gained immense traction in both academia and the industry, especially with the advent of sensing technologies that offer high-fidelity data streams from every match.
 However, a significant challenge has been the limited public availability of such detailed data, as they are predominantly owned by specialized companies.
 Addressing this gap, the Soccer match event dataset, collected by [Wyscout](https://wyscout.com/), offers the largest open collection of soccer logs.
 It encompasses all the spatiotemporal events, such as passes, shots, fouls, and more, from every match of an entire season across seven major competitions: La Liga, Serie A, Bundesliga, Premier League, Ligue 1, FIFA World Cup 2018, and UEFA Euro Cup 2016.